mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 - Notice one tower still intact (possible lookout post)
 - Spot what looks like excavation site (digging in the ruins)

-**History DC 15 (Knowledge of Raven's Rest):**
+**History DC 15 (Knowledge of Raven's Keep):**
-> *"Raven's Rest was the primary Blackwood fortress.
+> *"Raven's Keep was the primary Blackwood fortress.
 When House Blackwood fell 43 years ago, King Thandris III ordered it destroyed—pulled down stone by stone.
 But the vaults beneath were rumored to be impregnable.
 If the First Component is anywhere, it's down there."*

 **APPROACHING THE BRIDGE:**